particle-iot/docs/src/content/reference/device-os/firmware.md

 {
   // Request time synchronization from the Particle Device Cloud Particle.syncTime();
-  // Wait until {{device}} receives time from Particle Device Cloud (or connection to Particle Device Cloud is lost) while(Particle.syncTimePending())
+  // Wait until the device receives time from Particle Device Cloud (or connection to Particle Device Cloud is lost) while(Particle.syncTimePending())
   {
     //